60 Famous London Landmarks You Must See

 30 St Mary Axe (The Gherkin)

 30 St Mary Axe, popularly known by locals as "The Gherkin," is one of the must-see famous buildings in London.
 The Gherkin is a skyscraper that was completed in December 2003 but was not opened until April 2004.
-It was designed by Sir Norman Foster.
+It was designed by Sir Norman Foster and the Arup Group.

 Interestingly, the building is covered with 24,000 square metres of glass.
 It measures a height of 180 metres, with 41 floors containing offices, a restaurant, and a cocktail bar.